Hunting Enrichment Part 2: The great outdoors

 Accustom the cat to the equipment indoors where they feel safe and secure.
 Fit and function are extremely important in creating a positive experience.
 A too-snug harness will not allow movement, particularly in the shoulder, and the cat will often flop down and refuse to move.
 A harness that allows for too much movement could cause the cat to get loose, or get a leg stuck.
 Sturdy, well-made vest-type harnesses are the best for proper fit and ease of use. .
 The “Kitty Holster” is my most recommended brand right now for adult cats and larger kittens, followed by the Sturdipet walking vest.
 For smaller kittens, I recommend the “Come With Me Kitty” from Petsafe.
 This style of harness fits over the shoulder and comes with an elastic leash, which is excellent for beginners.
 Remind clients that leashes need to be lightweight and that retractable leashes are never recommended for cats.

-In addition to a harness, cats should also wearing a breakaway collar with ID, a bell, and an LED light/reflector so they are easier to find in the event that they escape.
+In addition to a harness, cats should also wear a breakaway collar with ID, a bell, and an LED light/reflector so they are easier to find in the event that they escape.
 Microchipping is also a good idea.

 Cats new to leash training will often spook or startle when exploring outdoors, and its important a client knows how to recover a cat who spooks.
 Giving the cat a bit of slack so they don’t feel a sudden tug on their body is essential.
 This is why an elastic component to a leash is good for beginners, as you have some give in the line.
 Stay behind the shoulder as much as possible in order to avoid pulling the harness off.
 Cats who are resisting the leash tend to hunch up and pull backwards, which could result in the cat slipping a leg out and bolting.
 Calmly speak to the cat and bend down to their level, reassuring them.
 Some cats can be calmed by stroking the back by the tail, while others may need to be picked up or lured with food.
 If the cat cannot be convinced to calm down, end the session and take the cat inside.
 If the cat is inconsolable and is putting themselves in danger, the client can throw a jacket or blanket over the cat.
 This should only be used as a last resort, as it will be an unpleasant experience for the cat.